-Franciscan friars living around Monterey California first crafted a mild white cheese in the 19th century.
-Fame arrived when Scottish real estate tycoon and dairy-owner David Jack started marketing his own version of their recipe, first under the name “Jack’s Cheese” and later as “Monterey Jack”.
+When Franciscan friars living around Monterey California first crafted a mild white cheese in the 19th century they had no idea that their cheesecraft would become legend-dairy when Scottish real estate tycoon and dairy-owner David Jack started marketing his version of their recipe, first under the name “Jack’s Cheese” and later as “Monterey Jack Cheese”.

-During prohibition Gaetano (Tom) Vella and his wife Zolita converted an old brewery into an artisan cheese company.
-Vella‘s Dry Aged Jack became a local treasure prized for its sweet-nutty character and a rind with notes of black pepper and unsweetened cocoa.
+During the Prohibition era, it was Gaetano (Tom) Vella and his wife Zolita who converted an old brewery into an artisan cheese company.
+Soon therafter Vella‘s Dry Aged Jack Cheese became a local chef’s treasure much prized for its sweet-nutty character and a rind offering notes of black pepper and unsweetened cocoa.